MortonPL/atlas/atlasgen_manual_en.md

 Displays a file dialog.
 When a file name is entered or an exisiting file is chosen, the preview of the currently viewed map layer will be saved to that path as an image.
-The image format will be PNG 8-bit RGB color sRGB.
+The image format will be PNG 8-bit RGBA color sRGB.

 ### Help